srobo/runbook/docs/infrastructure/README.md

 For our email (`@studentrobotics.org`) accounts as well as document sharing we use Google Workspace.
 Google Groups are used for various mailing lists.

+**Note:** As of early 2022, the Infrastructure Team do not have administrative access to Google Suite, so account management requests must be made to the trustees instead.

 ## Mailing lists

 For sending some batch emails we use Mailchimp and Google Groups.